 About Us: Our Story

-Peaceful Vacation – About Us: Many years ago, before RV tire pressure monitors such as Pressure Pro were available, my wife and I were traveling through the beautiful Mohave Desert in the typical summertime 100+ degree heat.
+Peaceful Vacation – About Us: Many years ago, before RV tire pressure monitors such as Pressure Pro were available, we were traveling through the beautiful Mohave Desert in the typical summertime 100+ degree heat.

 We were on our way to Las Vegas and Lake Mead, towing our 19′ sailboat behind the RV.
 We had places to go, people to meet, shows to go to, prior reservations, and deadlines to meet.